marina601/discover-malta/TESTING.md

 - Average rating not sorting
   - solved it by importing F function from Django which accepts null values
   - from [django documentations](https://docs.djangoproject.com/en/3.2/ref/models/expressions/#using-f-to-sort-null-values)

+- Book Now modal
+   - During testing found a console error, when the trip was sold out and the modal was replaced with "Sold Out" button.
+   - Fix: by adding a condition to check if the element exists in `modal.js`

 - Pagination not working during search and sort function